-However, if you are an emancipated minor, you have the right to amend your own medical record.
-Similarly, when minors legally consent to certain kinds of medical treatment they have the right to amend medical records related to that treatment.
+However, if, as a minor, you legally consent to medical treatment (and the consent of your parents is not required for that treatment) you have the right to amend medical records related to that treatment.

 HOW DO I ASK MY HEALTH CARE PROVIDER TO AMEND MY MEDICAL RECORD?